Hayder-H8/Tag_prediction/README.md

 3. **Prediction**: Models are evaluated on their ability to predict tags.

 ## How to Use
+code_classification_dataset folder should be in the same folder as the cloned repo (link:https://drive.google.com/file/d/1FyNPiEKkZBfhz4ua0eM3PQjbRWVwO95J/view?usp=sharing)

 ### Extract Features and Train Models
 To extract features from the source code of exercises, train models, and make predictions using linear regressors, random forests, and SVMs, run the following command: